JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-08-cruising-coastal-cities.md

 ![crowded-waterway](/images/crowded-waterway.jpg)

-*Squeezed in like sardines in the ICW*
+*Squeezed in like sardines on the ICW*

-Shortly after that incident I was reprimanded by a fisherman who passionately believed we were speeding.
+Shortly after that incident I was reprimanded by a fisherman who passionately believed we were speeding (we only run about seven knots/eight mph).
 He also seemed to think that I, standing on the very stern of the boat, had full control of the throttle and steering.
 I simply threw up my hands in a “what do you want me to do” fashion and he repeated his concern for our speed.
 I yelled back at him that I obviously wasn't driving, and the rest of his charming words failed to reach me as we putted out of range.

 Our third encounter was a captain who was paying no attention to his surroundings whatsoever.
 He was in a small boat and somehow remained completely unaware that two much larger boats had begun overtaking him on either side.
 I can promise you, this is a sandwich that rewards the bread and punishes the filling.
 Multiple voices shouted at him to “MOVE”!
 Of course, in that instance he immediately slowed down and put himself and his boat in an even more precarious position.
 Luckily my dad and the captain of the other large boat reacted in time to keep him from becoming a bug on anyone's windshield.